Scroll Down

 Harvest

-Everyone must surely now be aware of the impact that the weather has on farming, and just how challenging farming can be.
+Everyone must surely be aware of the impact of the weather on farming and just how challenging farming can be.
 That’s even in Britain, which is (or was formerly!) known for its temperate climate.

 Barley harvest near our maltings in North Norfolk was completed 2/3 weeks earlier than usual.
-We work with around 200 farmers in the area, and they were all working flat out to get the crops in at precisely the right moment in the life cycle of the grain.
-Quite difficult when that moment comes early and all at once, for every field.
+We worked with around 200 farmers in the area, and they all worked flat out to get the crops in at precisely the right moment in the grain’s life cycle.
+It isn’t easy when that moment comes early and all at once for every field.
 Plus, there was more of an overlap than ever between the readiness of winter and spring varieties to be harvested.
 Those combine harvesters were sure put through their paces.

-Nitrogen levels in the grain are generally low and the quality is generally very decent.
+Nitrogen levels in the grain are generally low, and the quality is usually very decent.
 We can be thankful for small mercies.

 Testing, Testing…